 Home Education Students

 The Dual Enrollment Program at UNF is available to high school students enrolled in a home education program.
-The Dual Enrollment Program complies with Florida Statute 232.02, which regulates home education programs.
-In order to participate in dual enrollment at UNF, home school students must meet the admission criteria outlined above, including the submission of official transcripts.
+The Dual Enrollment Program complies with Florida Statute 1002.41, which regulates home education programs.
+To participate in dual enrollment at UNF, home education students must meet the admission criteria outlined above, including the submission of official transcripts.